johnfelipe/covid_19_forecast/README.md

 ## Some words on the underlying model
 I want to keep it simple.
 If you fancy, you can use the current state of code as a starting point for devloping and evaluating more complex approaches.
 However, the ARIMA type of model applied may already provide a reasonable approach for modelling and computing short-term contagion dynamics. *Gretl's* built-in ```arima``` command is used for this.

-The default model is an ARIMA(2,1,1) specification (every textbook covering time-seres has a chapter on this traditional approach).
+The default model is an ARIMA(1,2,0) specification (every textbook covering time-seres has a chapter on this traditional approach).
+We've choosen twice differencing in order to capture the exponential trend visibile in many countries during the high-time period.
-In case the maximum-likelihood estimator does not converge, an ARIMA(1,1,0) will be estimated.
+In case the maximum-likelihood estimator does not converge, an ARIMA(0,2,0) will be estimated.
 If this specification also fails to converge a simple ARIMA(0,1,0) will be tried.
+For countries showing no contagion dynamics (yet), we simly interpolate the historic average.

 ## Forecasting method
 We compute out-of-sample multi-period interval forecasts.
 The multi-period forecast is recursively computed.
 Per default the 90 % forecast (Gaussian) interval will be shown as well.